 Irondale is a tiny village located in the state of Ohio.
-With a population of 368 people and just one neighborhood, Irondale is the 705th largest community in Ohio.
-Irondale has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 367 people and just one neighborhood, Irondale is the 705th largest community in Ohio.
+Irondale has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Occupations and Workforce

 Irondale is a blue-collar town, with 48.31% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Irondale is a village of service providers, transportation and shipping workers and production and manufacturing workers.
 There are especially a lot of people living in Irondale who work in healthcare (8.47%), food service (7.63%) and office and administrative support (7.63%).